On the asymptotics of the meromorphic 3D-index: Asymptotic Conjecture for the meromorphic 3D-index

 where $\torsionNormalised(M,\rho^\geo)$ is the normalised adjoint Reidemeister torsion given in \eqref{torsion-normalised}.
 This expectation is equivalent to the 1-loop conjecture \cite{tudor-stavros,siejakowski-infinitesimal}. \item The integer prefactor $|H_1(\hat{M};\FF_2)|$, which is always a power of two, can also be expressed as the cardinality of the kernel of the natural map $H^2(M;\FF_2)\to H^2(\partial M;\FF_2)$ induced by the inclusion of the boundary in $M$.
 Hence, this integer also coincides with the number of connected components of $\SAS(\triang)$. \end{enumerate} \end{remark}

-As explained in detail in Section~\ref{sec:obstructions}, the reason for the restriction to representations sharing their obstruction class with $\rho^\geo$ lies in the interpretation of the meromorphic \ind\ as a state-integral over the connected component $\Phi_0^{-1}\bigl(\Obs_0(\rho^\geo)\bigr)\subset\SAS_0(\triang)$.
+The reason for the restriction to representations sharing their obstruction class with $\rho^\geo$ lies in the interpretation in Section~\ref{state-integral-to-circle-valued} of the meromorphic \ind\ as a state-integral over a single connected component of the space $\SAS_0(\triang)$, and the identification via Theorem~\ref{obstruction-theorem} of that connected component as $\Phi_0^{-1}\bigl(\Obs_0(\rho^\geo)\bigr)\subset\SAS_0(\triang)$.

 This motivates the following question. \begin{question} Can the state-integral of the meromorphic \ind\ be extended to an integral over \emph{all} connected components of the space of \Sval\ angle structures on suitable ideal triangulations in such a way that its analytic continuation provides a topological invariant of 3-manifolds with toroidal boundary? \end{question}

 We finish by briefly explaining how to extend Conjecture~\ref{VolConj-parabolic} beyond the boundary-parabolic case of $(\aholM, \aholL)=(0,0)$.
 Suppose that $(\aholM, \aholL)\in\RR^2$ satisfy $|\aholM|, |\aholL| < \frac{\pi}{2}$.
 We assume that the complete hyperbolic structure, with holonomy $\rho^\geo$, can be deformed into an incomplete structure whose holonomy representation $\rho^\geo(\aholM,\aholL)$ has \Sval\ peripheral angle-holonomies~$\bigl(\exp(i\aholM), \exp(i\aholL)\bigr)$.
 Then we may study the obstruction class $\nu\in H^2(M,\del M;\FF_2)$ to lifting $\rho^\geo(\aholM,\aholL)$ to an $\SLC$ representation in which the images of the peripheral elements have eigenvalues with positive real parts.
 We expect that the asymptotic contributions to $\I{M}{\aholM}{\aholL}(\hbar)$ come from the set of conjugacy classes of irreducible $\PSLC$ representations of $\pi_1(M)$ with \Sval\ peripheral angle-holonomies~$\bigl(\exp(i\aholM), \exp(i\aholL)\bigr)$ which have $\nu$ as their obstruction class to lifting to $\SLC$ representations with positive real parts of the peripheral eigenvalues.
 Moreover, we conjecture that each such contribution has the form given by \eqref{contribution-of-smooth-crit} as $-1/\hbar = \kappa\to+\infty$.